 Public utility adjustment / relocation works on the state road network

-Any public utility adjustment/relocation works on the state road network will require detailed civil design plans for road opening/underboring to be submitted to TfNSW for review and acceptance prior to the issue of a construction certificate and the commencement of any works.
+Any public utility adjustment/relocation works on the state road network will require detailed civil design plans for road opening/underboring to be submitted to TfNSW for review and acceptance prior to the issue of the relevant construction certificate.
 The developer must also obtain any necessary approvals from the various public utility authorities and/or their agents.
 Please send all documentation to development.sydney@transport.nsw.gov.au.
 A plan checking fee will be payable and a performance bond may be required before TfNSW approval is issued.

 Condition reason: Required by TfNSW.